-Initial painting and cleaning requires an extra task outside regular working hours, but after that a daily routine should be established.
+Initial painting and cleaning require an extra task outside regular working hours, but after that, a daily routine should be established.
 The entire team should participate in cleaning, but make sure that every team has adequate cleaning supplies and equipment; this is not a task for a special janitorial crew.

 Shining will provide a more comfortable and pleasant environment.